 Costas co-hosts NBC’s coverage of the Kentucky Derby, Preakness Stakes and Belmont Stakes and has hosted U.S. Open and Ryder Cup coverage.
-One of America’s preeminent interviewers, Costas hosts Costas Tonight, an interview show that airs on NBCSN.
-He also contributes to a variety of NBC News programs, including NBC Nightly News with Brian Williams and TODAY.
+He also contributes to a variety of NBC News programs, including NBC Nightly News and TODAY.
 In November 2011, Costas received a News & Documentary Emmy Award and critical acclaim for his exclusive interview with Jerry Sandusky.
 He also handles play-by-play duties and is a commentator for MLB Network.

 Costas first worked on NBC’s coverage of Major League Baseball, the NFL and college basketball.
 From 1982-89, Costas teamed with analyst Tony Kubek on MLB Game-of-the-Week telecasts, forming one of baseball’s most popular broadcast teams.
 During that time, he served as the play-by-play commentator for Game of the Week assignments and coverage of the American League Championship Series in 1983, 1985, 1987 and 1989.
 He also hosted All-Star Game pre-game shows in those same years and World Series pre-games in 1982, 1984, 1986 and 1988.